mitchpaulus/dotfiles/notes/algorithms.md

 But two steps of Newton-Raphson *quadruple* that number.

 There is no reason to think that the basin of convergence of Halley’s method is generally larger than Newton’s; more often it is probably smaller.
 So don’t look to Halley’s method for better convergence in the large

+## Powell's Method

+Multidimensional form of Brent's method, which apparently lots of people like.